Wiener integrals with respect to the two-parameter tempered Hermite random fields: Introduction

 where $B=\{B(t),\, \, t\in\mathbb{R}\}$ is a real-valued standard Brownian motion, $H>\frac{1}{2}$ and $\lambda>0$.
 It has been shown that this process has stationary increments but it is not self-similar.

-The natural question in the present work is how to extend this class of processes to the two-parameter case and build the process that we will call two-parameter tempered Hermite field defined either as natural extension of tempered Hermite process \eqref{thp} to two dimensional random fields or as modification of the kernel of the Hermite field \eqref{H} multiplying by an exponential factor $\lambda=(\lambda_1,\lambda_2)\in (0,\infty)^2$ such that this random field is well defined for Hurst parameter $H=(H_1,H_2)\in (\frac{1}{2},\infty)^2$.
+The natural question in the present work is how to extend this class of processes to the two-parameter case and how to build the process that will be called the ``two-parameter tempered Hermite field" defined either as a natural extension of the tempered Hermite process \eqref{thp} to two dimensional random fields or as a modification of the kernel of the Hermite field \eqref{H} multiplying it by an exponential factor $\lambda=(\lambda_1,\lambda_2)\in (0,\infty)^2$ such that this random field is well defined for Hurst parameter $H=(H_1,H_2)\in (\frac{1}{2},\infty)^2$.

 The remainder of the paper is organized as follows.
-In Section \ref{sect2} we recall the concept of multiple Wiener-It\^{o} integral with respect to Brownian field and given its properties.
-In Section \ref{sect3}, we introduce our main objective of this study, the so-called tempered Hermite field, and derive some of their basic properties.
-In section \ref{sect4}, we study the Hermitian random measures on $(\mathbb{R}^2,\mathcal{B}(\mathbb{R}^2))$ and give the spectral representation of the two-parameter tempered Hermite field.
-In Section \ref{sect5} we prove some basic results on two-parameter tempered fractional calculus, which will be needed in the sequel.
-Finally, in Section \ref{sect6} we apply the methods of Section \ref{sect5} to construct a suitable theory of stochastic integration for two-parameter tempered Hermite field of order one.
+In Section \ref{sect2} we recall the concept of multiple Wiener-It\^{o} integrals with respect to Brownian field and we present its properties.
+In Section \ref{sect3}, we introduce the main objective of this study which is the so-called tempered Hermite field, and derive some of its basic properties.
+In section \ref{sect4}, we study the Hermitian random measures on $(\mathbb{R}^2,\mathcal{B}(\mathbb{R}^2))$ and we give the spectral representation of the two-parameter tempered Hermite field.
+In Section \ref{sect5} we prove some basic results on the two-parameter tempered fractional calculus, which will be needed in the sequel.
+Finally, in Section \ref{sect6} we apply the results of Section \ref{sect5} to construct a suitable theory of stochastic integration for two-parameter tempered Hermite field of order one.